An Empirical Evaluation of Rewiring Approaches in Graph Neural Networks: Graph rewiring methods

-\paragraph{Effective resistance} Effective resistance \cite{Ellens2011} provides an additional way to measure bottlenecks in graph topology.
-The resistance $\mathsf{Res}_{u v}$ between two nodes is proportional to the commute time $\mathsf{Com}_{u v}$, which is the number of expected steps for a random walk to go back and forth between nodes $u, v$. \footnote{Precisely, $\mathsf{Res}_{u v} = \frac{1}{\sum_{v \in \mathcal{V}} d_v} \mathsf{Com}_{u v}$.} An high resistance between two nodes is an indication of the difficulty for messages to pass from node $u$ to node $v$.
+Effective resistance \cite{Ellens2011} provides an additional way to measure bottlenecks in graph topology.
+The resistance $\mathsf{Res}_{u v}$ between two nodes is proportional to the commute time $\mathsf{Com}_{u v}$, which is the number of expected steps for a random walk to go back and forth between nodes $u, v$.
+A high resistance between two nodes is an indication of the difficulty for messages to pass from node $u$ to node $v$.
 Black et al. \cite{Black2023} proved a sensitivity bound similar to \eqref{eq:sensitivity} relating high effective resistance $\mathsf{Res}_{v u}$ between pairs of nodes to a reduced sensitivity of the representations $\vect{h}_v^{(L)}$ to input features $\vect{x}_u$.
-Furthermore, effective resistance is inversely related to the square of the Cheeger constant by the inequality $\max_{(u,v) \in \mathcal{E}} \mathsf{Res}_{u v} \leq \frac{1}{\mathfrak{h}_\mathcal{G}^2}$ \cite{ArnaizRodriguez2022}.
-Arnaiz-Rodr{\'{i}}guez et al. \cite{ArnaizRodriguez2022} have proposed a layer for learning effective resistance to re-weight the original graph adjacency (hence `DiffWire') in the perspective of sampling a spectrally similar but sparser graph which preserves the graph structural information \cite{Spielman2011}.
-The additional intuitive effect is to enlarge the relative capacity of high resistance edges, which correspond to bridges over more densely connected communities.
-In our experiments we implement the DiffWire approach by computing the effective resistance in exact form by $\mathsf{Res}_{u v} = (\vect{1}_u - \vect{1}_v)^\top \matx{L}^+ (\vect{1}_u - \vect{1}_v)$ with $\vect{1}_u$ the indicator vector of node $u$.
+Furthermore, effective resistance is inversely related to the square of the Cheeger constant by the inequality $\max_{(u,v) \in \mathcal{E}} \mathsf{Res}_{u v} \leq \frac{1}{\mathfrak{h}_\mathcal{G}^2}$ \cite{ArnaizRodriguez2022}. \citet{ArnaizRodriguez2022} have proposed a layer for learning effective resistance to re-weight the original graph adjacency (hence `\textsl{DiffWire}') in the perspective of sampling a spectrally similar but sparser graph which preserves the graph structural information \cite{Spielman2011}.
+The additional intuitive effect is to enlarge the relative capacity of high-resistance edges, which correspond to bridges over more densely connected communities.
+In our experiments, we implement the DiffWire approach by computing the effective resistance in exact form by $\mathsf{Res}_{u v} = (\vect{1}_u - \vect{1}_v)^\top \matx{L}^+ (\vect{1}_u - \vect{1}_v)$ with $\vect{1}_u$ the indicator vector of node $u$.
 The resulting message-passing matrix therefore is $\matx{M}_\text{DiffWire} = \mathsf{Res} \odot \matx{A}$, where `$\odot$' denotes the elementwise product.